guyfromthesky/aiotranslator4/README.md

 AIO Translator Tool version 4.

-Main feature:
-+ Documents translator (xlsx, docx, pptx,msg...)
+Improvement:
-+ TM Manager.
++ Add TM manager.
-+ DB uploader
++ Add DB uploader.
+Rework:
++ TM will be used within a ProjectID.
++ TM is in DataFrame format, which will improve performance alot.